 Students are enrolled directly in the University of Paris IV (Sorbonne), Paris VII (Denis Diderot), or Paris X (Nanterre), depending on their level of French.
 Language proficiency is determined based on a test administered by the Mission for the Coordination of Franco-American Exchanges.
 No prior knowledge of French is required.
+The program begins with a four-week intensive language course provided for U.S. students prior to the start of the French academic year and includes a year-long series of cultural events, excursions, and discussions with French scholars.
+Each student's program of study is arranged and supervised individually.
 Students can participate for the full academic year, spring or fall semester.